 - Some final thoughts on dogs and xylitol: Better to be safe than sorry

 Because xylitol is a sugar and a carbohydrate, it’s often used to replace sugar or carbs in commercial “diet” foods.
 It’s most commonly found in sugar-free gum, mouthwash, and other oral health products because of its bacteria-killing properties.
+Remember, there’s no reason a dog needs this type of ingredient in their diet!

 Symptoms of xylitol poisoning include: